logzio/logz-docs/_source/user-guide/tokens/log-shipping-tokens.md

 * To delete a token, hover over it, and click **delete** <i class="li li-trash"></i> to delete it.
 A confirmation module will ask you to confirm the action.

-* To enable or disable a token, toggle the control. <br> Every account is required to have at least one enabled token at any given time, so you will be blocked from disabling the last token.
+* To enable or disable a token, toggle the control. <br> Every account is required to have at least one enabled token at any given time.

+  If there is only one token, it can't be disabled or deleted.

 #### Using log shipping tokens